 Good C- to B+ - Reasonably comprehensive coverage of the topic.
 Well organised and structured writing.
 Good understanding of the theories and how they apply to training for a marathon. - Good understanding of principles and theories of positive/motivational psychology - Good understanding of effective training plans with regard to Psychological principles - Good application of theories to own goals and practice - Good understanding of how to overcome set-backs to personal goals

-1 Apply principles of positive & motivational psychology to set goals and understand how to achieve them;
+On completion of the modue, students will be able to apply principles of positive & motivational psychology to set goals and understand how to achieve them

-3 Understand the influence of dispositional factors such as personality types/motivational ability in goal-directed behaviour;
+On completion of the module, students will understand the influence of dispositional factors such as personality types and motivational ability in goal-directed behaviour.

-4 Understand the influence of state and performance-related factors such as nutrition, emotion, motivation and effort in goal-directed behaviour;
+On completion of the module, students will be able to understand the influence of state and performance-related factors such as nutrition, emotion, motivation and effort in goal-directed behaviour.

 Teaching and Learning Strategy